 Eliminating FOUT with CSS Font Loading API

-The browser’s default font pipeline blocks text rendering until font files download.
-When network latency exceeds the critical rendering path budget, this triggers a Flash of Unstyled Text (FOUT).
-Diagnose the issue using Chrome DevTools Performance tab by recording a page load and inspecting font network waterfall gaps.
+The browser's default font pipeline shows fallback text until font files download.
+When network latency is high and no preload hint is set, users see the fallback font render and then abruptly swap to the web font — this is Flash of Unstyled Text (FOUT).
+Diagnose the issue using Chrome DevTools Performance tab by recording a page load and inspecting the font network waterfall.
 Cross-reference Layout Shift markers in the main thread track with the Lighthouse "Avoid large layout shifts" audit for quantifiable CLS impact.

-Fix this by replacing passive @font-face declarations with document.fonts.load() promises and font-display: optional fallbacks.
+Fix this by replacing passive @font-face declarations with document.fonts.load() promises and class-based CSS state transitions.
 Before implementing JS-driven control, review FOUT vs FOIT Mitigation to understand baseline rendering trade-offs.
-Align your typography pipeline with enterprise Font Loading & Delivery Strategies to synchronize CDN caching with programmatic font swaps.
+Align your typography pipeline with enterprise Font Loading & Delivery Strategies to synchronise CDN caching with programmatic font swaps.

 API Initialization & Promise Resolution